BOOKING TRACY GRAMMER

-Tracy Grammer has performed in solo, duo, trio, and band configurations on coffeehouse, theater, and festival stages since 1997.
-With pristine fingerstyle guitar, percussive strums, dynamic vocals, and incantatory narratives, Tracy delivers a polished, personal show notable for its melodies, meaningful content, and comfortable, authentic delivery.
-It's often the case at the end of the show that audiences can't decide which they loved better -- the songs, or the stories behind them.
+Tracy Grammer is one of the most beloved acts in contemporary folk music.
+Called "one of the finest pure musicians anywhere in folkdom," (Boston Globe), she has performed on coffeehouse, theater, and festival stages since 1997, and has been a guest on Mountain Stage, World Cafe, River City Folk, SiriusXM Radio, and Folk Alley.
+With pristine fingerstyle guitar, percussive strums, dynamic vocals, and incantatory narratives, Tracy delivers a polished, personal show notable for its melodies, heart-forward content, and engaging, authentic delivery.
+It's often the case at the end of the show that audiences can't decide which moved them more -- the songs, or the stories behind them.

 Tracy's journey in music has been marked by both tragedy and triumph.
-In 2002, then-duo partner, songwriter Dave Carter, died mid-tour.
-The duo, heralded as "the new voice of folk music" by the Associated Press, was riding high on the success of their third album, DRUM HAT BUDDHA, and had just toured with Joan Baez as her featured artists and bandmates.
-Tracy's determination and grace in the wake of tremendous loss, and her transparency as she gained her footing as a solo artist, have earned her a devoted, lifelong following.
-Her concerts are nothing less than a celebration of courage, bravery, and love, as she continues to fold the songs of her late partner in with her own originals.
+In 2002, her duo Dave Carter & Tracy Grammer, heralded as "the new voice of folk music" by the Associated Press, was riding high on the success of their third album, DRUM HAT BUDDHA, and a five-week bus tour with Joan Baez as featured artists and Baez's band mates.
+Then, in July of that year, Dave Carter died suddenly in the middle of a tour.
+Tracy's determination and grace in the wake of unfathomable loss, and her transparency as she gained her footing as a solo artist, have earned her a devoted, lifelong following, who see her concerts as nothing less than a celebration of courage, bravery, vulnerability, and love.
 As one fan puts it, "With Tracy, it's not just about the music -- it's a soul journey."

+Tracy mainly tours solo, but is happy to bring other players when sufficient budget and accommodations allow.
 Duo shows include Jim Henry (guitars, mandolin, Dobro, vocals) in and around New England and farther afield.
-The album band includes Paul Kochanski (bass) and Lorne Entress (drums/percussion).
-Please keep in mind that budgetary considerations absolutely determine routing and personnel.
-A modest guarantee is required on any show more than 100 miles from Greenfield, Mass.
+The band adds Paul Kochanski (bass) and Lorne Entress (drums/percussion).

 "With Tracy, it's never just about the music.
 It's a soul journey." - a fan